Deadline-Design/VHDL/README.md

 # VHDL
-VHDL repository that hopefully is of broad use
+Building a VHDL repository that hopefully is of broad use